Ares1510/Learning-PyTorch/README.md

 - using built in datasets, transforms and dataloaders
 - defining the model and writing the training loop
 - using torchmetrics

+Malaria Classification
+- Using custom datasets
+- Using Convolutional Neural Networks
+- Saving and Loading Models